 Your Turn

-Do you like longer tweets and threads?
+Do you like longer posts and threads?
 Are you using any thread generators for X?
-Drop me a comment below and let us discuss it in the comments.
+Drop me a comment below and let us discuss it in the comments or on X.

 Hi Lisa.
 I use TweetHunter for my Twitter Threads and use it to schedule tweets well into the future.
 I often add GIFs to make them engaging and visually appealing.